 Visiting Student Researcher, 2023

 BA in Economics, 2013-2016

 Using detailed data from a unique survey of high school graduates in Germany, we document a gender gap in expected full-time earnings of more than 15%.
-We apply a regression-compatible Oaxaca-Blinder decomposition and find that especially differences in coefficients help explain the gap.
+We decompose this early gender gap and find that especially differences in coefficients help explain different expectations.
 In particular, the effects of having time for family as career motive and being first-generation college student are associated with large penalties in female wage expectations exclusively.
 This is especially true for higher expected career paths.
 Resulting expected returns to education are associated with college enrollment of women and could thus entrench subsequent gaps in realized earnings.

-Following a landmark court ruling in 2005, more than half of Germany’s universities started charging tuition fees, which were subsequently abolished until 2015.
-We exploit the unusual lack of grandfathering in these policies to show that fees increase study effort and degree completion among incumbent students.
+Following a landmark court ruling in 2005, more than half of Germany’s universities started charging tuition fees, which were later abolished in a staggered manner.
+We exploit the fact that even students who were already enrolled had to start paying fees.
+We show that fees increase study effort and degree completion among these students.
 However, fees also decrease first-time university enrollment among high school graduates.
 Combining this enrollment impact with the effect on completion, we find that fees around the zero-price margin have only little effect on overall educational attainment.
 We conclude by discussing policies targeting the separate effect margins of fees and caution against a general abolition.